 - How to get help with residency

-Australians enjoy visa-free travel to 77 countries around the world.
+Australians enjoy visa-free travel to 115 countries around the world.
 Croatia is one of those countries.

+Even though a visa is not needed, there are requirements for Australian citizens to enter Croatia.
 You can always see the latest tourist visa status here, but it’s unlikely to ever change.

 There are many options for Australian citizens to stay in Croatia long term.
 It will be easiest for those with Croatian heritage or whom marry a citizen.
 For everyone else, it will be challenging but not impossible.
 This guide will cover all of your options as well as what is required of you as an Australian.

 Now that we have the disclaimers out of the way, let’s get started.
-We will go through each option for temporary residency, starting with the one that allows you the least amount of time in Croatia, moving up to the ones that allow you the most time in Croatia.
+We will go through each option for temporary residency, starting with the one that allows you the least amount of time in Croatia, and moving up to the ones that allow you the most time in Croatia.

 Starting in 2021, digital nomads can be granted temporary residence based on their remote work as long as they are not working for any Croatian companies.
 Australian citizens can now apply for this permit.

 Here is a post that explains the requirements and process for applying for a permit based on being a digital nomad.

 View frequently asked questions about Croatia’s digital nomad permit here.

 Australians who hold long-term residence in another EU/EEA member state may be granted temporary residence in Croatia.